cambiotraining/hpc-intro/99-exercises.md

 #!/bin/bash
 #SBATCH -p training
 #SBATCH -D /scratch/USERNAME/hpc_workshop/  # working directory
-#SBATCH -o logs/estimate_pi.log  # standard output file
+#SBATCH -o logs/estimate_pi_200M.log  # standard output file
 #SBATCH -c 1        # number of CPUs.
 Default: 1
 #SBATCH -t 00:10:00 # time for the job HH:MM:SS.

 # run the script
-Rscript scripts/pi_estimator.R --nsamples 500
+Rscript scripts/pi_estimator.R --nsamples 200
 ```

-However, when we run this job, examining the output file (`cat logs/estimate_pi_500M.log`) will reveal and error indicating that our job was killed.
+However, when we run this job, examining the output file (`cat logs/estimate_pi_200M.log`) will reveal and error indicating that our job was killed.

 Furthermore, if we use `seff` to get information about the job, it will show `State: OUT_OF_MEMORY (exit code 0)`. (**Note:** on our training machines it may show `State: FAILED (exit code 137)`, which is the exit code for an out-of-memory error in our cloud setup)

 This suggests that the job required more memory than we requested.
-To correct this problem, we would need to increase the memory requested to SLURM, adding to our script, for example, `#SBATCH --mem=10G` to request 10Gb of RAM memory for the job.
+We can also check this by seeing what `seff` reports as "Memory Utilized" and see that it exceeded the default 1GB (although sometimes it shows 0.0GB if it ran too fast and SLURM didn't register the memory usage peak).

-Again, `seff` is rather unhelpful in accurately reporting how much memory the job used.
+To correct this problem, we would need to increase the memory requested to SLURM, adding to our script, for example, `#SBATCH --mem=30G` to request 30Gb of RAM memory for the job.
-Clearly, it ran out of memory, but because it ran so fast SLURM didn't register the memory usage peak.
+In this case, you would also have to use a different partition that gives you access to high memory notes (`#SBATCH -p traininglarge`).

 </details>